-Council is expected to comply with decision-making obligations in the Act.
+Significance guides how Council is expected to comply with its decision-making obligations in the Act.

 At a high level, Council's compliance with its legal obligations tends to be proportionate to the assessed level of significance.
-For highly significant matters, Council will be more rigorous in complying with its obligations.
+Put another way, for highly significant matters, Council will be more rigorous in complying with its obligations.